alexander-scott/Enhanced-Trigger-Box/README.md

 Hide Warnings:- If this is true, the script won't perform checks when the scene is run to notify you if you're missing any required references.

+Draw Wire:- If this is true, the script won't perform checks when the scene is run to notify you if you're missing any required references.

 TriggerBox Colour:- This is the colour the trigger box and it's edges will have in the editor.

 After Trigger:- This allows you to choose what happens to this gameobject after the trigger box has been triggered.
 Set Inactive will set this gameobject as inactive.
 Destroy trigger box will destroy this gameobject.
 Destroy parent will destroy this gameobject's parent.
 Do Nothing will mean the trigger box will stay active and continue to operate.

-Draw Wire:- If this is true, the script won't perform checks when the scene is run to notify you if you're missing any required references.

 Trigger Follow:- This allows you to choose if you want your trigger box to stay positioned on a moving transform or the main camera.
 If you pick Follow Transform a field will appear to set which transform you want the trigger box to follow.
 Or if you pick Follow Main Camera the trigger box will stay positioned on wherever the main camera currently is.

+Condition Time:- This lets you set an additional time requirement on top of the conditions.
+This is the total time that the conditions must be met for in seconds.

 Can Wander:- If this is true then the condition checks will continue taking place if the user leaves the trigger box area.
 If this is false then if the user leaves the trigger box and all conditions haven't been met then it will stop doing condition checks.